 An accidental release of aqueous ammonia during transfer from the delivery tanker to the storage tank is the most probable accident scenario and therefore proposes Condition of Certification HAZ-3 requiring the development of a safety management plan for the delivery of all liquid hazardous materials, including aqueous ammonia.
 The development of a safety management plan addressing the delivery of all liquid hazardous materials during construction, commissioning, and operations will further reduce the risk of any accidental release not addressed by the proposed spill-prevention mitigation measures and the required RMP.
 This plan would additionally prevent the mixing of incompatible materials that could result in toxic vapors.
 Condition of Certification HAZ-4 requires that the aqueous ammonia storage tank be designed to applicable code specifications.
-The transportation of hazardous materials is addressed in Condition of Certification HAZ-6 and HAZ-7.
+The transportation of hazardous materials is addressed in Condition of Certification HAZ-5.
+Site security during both the construction and operations phases is addressed in Conditions of Certification HAZ-6 and HAZ-7.
 Condition HAZ-8 addresses safety in purging new pipelines.